 Power of Words: “NOT YET” for Every “I CAN’T”

 When a student is discouraged and believes that they can’t understand a concept, assure them that math is practice and skills will build.
-Begin with replacing common words used when students express insecurity, for example, “I can’t” with “not yet” as a way of developing confidence in your child.
+Begin with replacing common words used when students express insecurity, for example, “I can’t” with “not yet,” to develop confidence in your child.
 The power of self-talk starts with our internal dialogue when challenges arise.
-Let the child know that failure in anything means there needs to be more practice, and understanding math will come.
+Let the child know that failure in anything needs more practice, and an understanding of math will come.
 They will eventually understand with patience and practice.
 Also, avoid setting a time limit for your child to understand a concept.
 Let the student understand that it is okay not to get it right the first or second time, but they will eventually get it with dedication and persistence.

 Encouragement Starts with EFFORT

 One of the best ways to boost confidence in your adolescent child is by recognizing their effort.
 Praising a high school child’s effort and dedication in math despite the performance can encourage them to work harder and improve their performance.
 About 50% of adolescents suffer from self-confidence; therefore, they depend more on you as a parent to boost their confidence.
 Praising your kid’s effort in math can boost their confidence, which eventually will reflect some improvements.
 The effort comes with teaching them about the importance of hard work.
 Let your child realize that no people were born with mastered math skills, but anybody can succeed in the subject with dedication, focus, and hard work.

 Avoid Overcorrecting but Rather Offer Support